Online Classes – Getting Started

 Proctored Testing Policy

 All online courses taught by Hinds Community College are required to have at least two proctored exams.
 A proctored exam is scheduled with a “proctor” in a secure testing environment.
 The proctor will receive a password that will allow the student to test for their scheduled course.
 Please see your course schedule for when to schedule these tests.
 It is highly recommended that you schedule all of your appointments at the start of each semester.
-For information on how to schedule a proctored exam at Hinds, please click here.
+Information on how to schedule a proctored exam at Hinds can be found here.

 Testing Location Other Than Mississippi Community Colleges

 Students who will not be testing at any of the community colleges in the state of Mississippi will need to contact the Distance Learning office to setup a testing site.
 The student will need to do this at the start of every term; the approval process takes about a week.
 Please do not wait until a few days before the exam ends to do this.
 It is the student’s responsibility to locate a testing site.
 Libraries will not be approved.